 Broaching the conversation of diversity and inclusion in the workplace can often be a topic avoided and feared as too taboo to mention.
 Often people worry they’ll get things wrong and use the incorrect terminology but sometimes the phrasings can appear to be overly complex.
 This can alienate employees more and leave them with misconceptions of what diversity in the workplace means.

-But how do we combat this and why does it matter?
+But how do we combat this and why does it matter in promoting diversity in the workplace?

 Many of us will have encountered these concepts in workplaces, through training and even online but for any real progress to be made, and for real diversity and inclusion to be achieved, getting to grips with what they actually mean is imperative.